 RV Camping in Baja, Mexico

-For the winter of 2019, we spent a good chunk of it RV camping in Baja, Mexico.
+From 2019 to 2021, we spent about 8 months RV camping in Baja, Mexico.
 While there are fewer options than there used to be, we still found plenty of places to drop the jacks on the Baja Peninsula.
 If you are smaller and more nimble than our 34 ft. class A motorhome, you will have even more options.

 Resources